Up to 60% off sofas & mattresses — limited‑time deals.

 Pro Tips

-• Give yourself a couple of weeks to adjust before judging comfort day-to-day.
+• Give it a couple of weeks before judging the day-to-day feel.

 • Rotate the mattress every other week for the first two months, then every three months.

-• Use a waterproof protector to keep the surface clean and preserve long-term performance.
+• Use a waterproof protector to keep the surface clean.

-• If you sit to dress, place a sturdy bench nearby to reduce edge wear over time.
+• If you sit to dress, use a nearby bench when you can to reduce long-term edge wear.

-• Pair it with a properly supported frame and center support on queen/king sizes.
+• Pair it with a properly supported frame and center support on queen and king sizes.

 FAQs